-The FASB has issued ASU 2016-02, Leases (Topic 842) which changes the accounting treatment for operating leases by recognizing both a lease asset and a lease liability, at the present value of the lease payments, in the statement of financial position.
+The Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
+This ASU changes the accounting treatment for operating leases by recognizing both a lease asset and a lease liability, at the present value of the lease payments, in the statement of financial position.
 Additional disclosures regarding key information about the leasing arrangements will also be required.

-TA plans to adopt the new ASU at the required implementation date, and management is currently in the process of evaluating the adoption method and the impact of the new accounting standard on its financial statements.
+The FASB also issued ASU 2020-05, which deferred the effective date until the year ended March 31, 2023 when TA plans to adopt Topic 842.
+Management is currently assessing the impact of the requirement to record a right-to-use asset and right-to-use liability for operating leases on TA's financial statements.